 Primary Outcome.
 Participant support for the issues was captured in the same way as Study 2, as a continuous variable ranging from strong disagreement (-50) to strong agreement (50) with the following statements: 1) “The US government needs to implement Universal Health Care because basic population needs are not being met.”
 (Universal Healthcare), 2) “Capital Punishment (the Death Penalty) is necessary in America” (Capital Punishment), and 3) “Americans should be able to use AI for job applications” (Use of AI in the Workplace).
 Likewise, moral conviction was assessed using the same composite measure as in Study 2.

 Secondary Outcomes.
-Estimates of public support for the two issues were obtained by asking participants to estimate what percentage of the American public would agree with the above statements measuring support for [topic].
+Estimates of public support for the three topics were obtained by asking participants to estimate what percentage of the American public would agree with the above statements measuring support for the topic.
 Participants provided a number ranging from 0-100%.
 Separate estimates were obtained for 2018 and 2024.
 Participants were also asked to rate how ‘surprised’ they were at the 2018 social consensus information provided.
 Surprise will be measured with a 5-point Likert scale ranging from ‘Not Surprised’ (1) to ‘Very Surprised’ (5).
 Topic familiarity was assessed by asking participants “How familiar are you with [topic]?”, measured as a continuous variable ranging from “I am extremely unfamiliar” (-50) to “I am extremely familiar” (50).
 Likewise, openness to belief change was assessed by asking participants “How open are you to changing your mind regarding your beliefs about [topic]?”, measured as a continuous variable ranging from “Extremely unlikely” (-50) to “Extremely likely” (50).

 Individual differences in deontological and utilitarian orientation were measured using the Ethical Standards of Judgement Questionnaire (ESJQ) developed by Love, Salinas, and Rotman (2020).
 Six items measure deontological orientation (e.g., “Solutions to ethical problems are usually black and white”), and six items measure utilitarian orientation (e.g., “When people disagree over ethical matters, I strive for workable compromises”).
-Participant agreement with these statements will be measured with 5-point Likert scales ranging from ‘Strongly Disagree’ (1) to ‘Strongly Agree’ (5).
-Preliminary data from Study 2 indicated that each six-item subscale showed satisfactory internal consistencies with Cronbach’s α of .783 (deontology) and .750 (utilitarianism).
+Participant agreement with these statements was measured with 5-point Likert scales ranging from ‘Strongly Disagree’ (1) to ‘Strongly Agree’ (5).
+For Study 3, each six-item subscale showed satisfactory internal consistencies with Cronbach’s α of .68 (deontology) and .71 (utilitarianism).

 Power and Statistical Analysis